 What a Tel Aviv Local Really Wants You to Know: An Honest Interview

 Noa Levy, 34, moved to Tel Aviv from Haifa to study architecture.
 Twelve years later, she runs a design studio in Florentin, writes about food for a local magazine, and has opinions about everything from hummus to nightlife to why tourists waste time on the wrong beaches.
-We met at a kiosk on Rothschild Boulevard over iced coffee (15 ILS) and shakshuka.
+Pull up a stool at a kiosk on Rothschild Boulevard, order an iced coffee (15 ILS) and shakshuka, and here's what she'll tell you.

 Q: What's the first thing tourists get wrong about Tel Aviv?

-Noa: They confuse it with the rest of Israel. is secular, liberal, beach-focused, and hedonistic.
-It's LGBTQ+ capital of the Middle East.
-It has one of the world's best nightlife scenes.
-It's nothing like Jerusalem, and visitors who arrive expecting religious tourism are confused.
+They confuse it with the rest of Israel.
+Tel Aviv is secular, liberal, beach-focused, and unapologetically hedonistic — the LGBTQ+ capital of the Middle East and home to one of the world's best nightlife scenes.
+It's nothing like Jerusalem, so arrive expecting religious tourism and you'll spend the trip confused.

-Also: they don't plan for Shabbat.
+The other rookie mistake: not planning for Shabbat.
 From Friday afternoon (around 4PM) to Saturday evening, most public transport stops, many restaurants close, and shops shut.
-Secular Tel Aviv stays more open than other Israeli cities — restaurants in the Rothschild and Florentin areas keep going — but the buses stop and that catches people off guard.
+Secular Tel Aviv stays more open than other Israeli cities — restaurants around Rothschild and Florentin keep going — but the buses stop, and that catches people off guard.

 Q: How do you deal with Shabbat as a local?

-Noa: It's actually my favorite time.
+Treat it as the best time to be here.
 The streets empty of cars.
 People walk and cycle everywhere.
-The beaches are packed.
-Saturday morning brunch culture is huge — every cafe in the city does a massive Israeli breakfast (shakshuka, salads, bread, cheese, eggs — 50-80 ILS per person).
-The city becomes quieter and more human.
+The beaches fill up.
+Saturday-morning brunch culture is huge — every cafe in the city lays out a massive Israeli breakfast (shakshuka, salads, bread, cheese, eggs — 50-80 ILS per person).
+The city turns quieter and more human.

-But plan ahead.
+Just plan ahead.
 Stock up on groceries by Friday afternoon.
-Have cash (ATMs work but you might not find open shops).
-Walk or use a bike — Tel-O-Fun bike share (17 ILS/day) works on Shabbat.
+Carry cash (ATMs work, but open shops can be scarce).
+Walk, or grab a bike — Tel-O-Fun bike share (17 ILS/day) runs straight through Shabbat.

 Q: Best beach?

-Noa: Tourists go to Gordon Beach because every guidebook says so.
+Tourists pile onto Gordon Beach because every guidebook points them there.
 It's fine — popular, volleyball nets, good swimming.
-But I prefer Banana Beach (south of Gordon, younger crowd, has a bar) or Metzitzim Beach (north, calmer, has a dog-friendly section).
+But the locals' pick is Banana Beach (south of Gordon, younger crowd, has a bar) or Metzitzim Beach (north, calmer, with a dog-friendly section).

-The real Tel Aviv beach experience is at night.
-After 9PM in summer, the beaches become social gathering spots.
-People bring guitars, picnic spreads, arak (anise liquor) with grapefruit juice.
-Swimming at midnight with the city lights reflecting on the water is one of the most Tel Aviv things you can do.
+The real Tel Aviv beach experience happens at night.
+After 9PM in summer, the sand turns into a social gathering spot — guitars, picnic spreads, arak (anise liquor) cut with grapefruit juice.
+Swimming at midnight with the city lights rippling across the water is about as Tel Aviv as it gets.

 Q: The hummus question — where should tourists eat?

-Noa: (leans forward) Abu Hassan in Jaffa.
+(She leans forward.)
+Abu Hassan in Jaffa.
 No question.
 It's been there forever, it's cash only (25 ILS for a plate of the best hummus on Earth), and it closes when the hummus runs out — usually by 2PM.
 The line moves fast.
-Don't sit — eat at the counter, dip your bread, and leave.
+Don't sit — eat at the counter, dip your bread, and go.

-People will tell you Abu Adham or Hummus Ashkara.
+People will steer you toward Abu Adham or Hummus Ashkara.
 They're good.
 Abu Hassan is better.
-This is not a debate.
+This isn't a debate.

 For shakshuka: Dr. Shakshuka in Jaffa (45 ILS).
 It arrives in the pan, still bubbling, with warm bread for dipping.
 Order the Tunisian version with merguez sausage.